VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Potentially this could also plug into the entire OS as well, making it so an image manipulation program's extension could for example modify anything output to the screen in real time, or an audio program could effect the output of anything.
 For developer's this may even offer more power, making possible things such as inter-process communication (think pipes, like `$ls -la | grep png`) a matter of connecting two nodes, or reading disk information such as activity, space, or even writeback and inode information, this would literally allow any one piece of information to be accessible to any other.
 This does have obvious permission issues, but unix permissions should already have this under control.
 If something like this could also be tied into the previously mentioned internet search and socialization 'web' without massive security concerns the potential use cases are as simple as getting color information from an image hosted online to as complicated as remote access or distributed computing.

-## Oh, and our systems are fucking racist and suck for anyone with special needs.
+### Oh, and our systems are fucking racist and suck for anyone with special needs.

+#### Racist, how can a computer be racist?

+AI systems, naming conventions (both human names and terms like master/slave, whitelist/blacklist)

 [TODO]

-## We basically don't even own our computers anymore
+### We basically don't even own our computers anymore

 [TODO] Licensed everything, no root access, etc.

-# What's Else Is Needed?
+## Chapter 3: What's Else Is Needed?

 [TODO]

-## Script all the things!
+### Script all the things!
 But Not Like That™

 [TODO]